ujjwalpd008/ujjwalpd008/README.md

 📧 **For speaking inquiries:** Reach out via [LinkedIn](https://linkedin.com/in/ujjwal-nitjsr) or email — I’m happy to discuss format, duration, and audience.

----

-## For recruiters

-- **Current focus:** AI/ML engineering, agent systems, and scalable AI products
-- **Location:** Bengaluru (open to remote/hybrid for the right role)

-**Interested in working together?** Connect on [LinkedIn](https://linkedin.com/in/ujjwal-nitjsr) or drop a message — I’m always open to thoughtful opportunities.

----

 ## Get in touch